barestrand/TwitchChatGraphics/README.md

 NOTE: Program is in early development stage so all feedback and ideas are welcome

 ##How to use:
 ###1.
+Get the latest release build of the application [here](https://github.com/barestrand/TwitchChatGraphics/releases)

+###2.
 Get your personal IRC login info(username, oauth:password) from Twitch at
 http://www.twitchapps.com/tmi/

-###2.
+###3.
 Decide what channel to follow and put suitable values in the settings file accompanying the program:
 ####Example settings:

 	ip-->irc.twitch.tv